haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Multiattack.
 The efreeti makes two scimitar attacks or uses its Hurl Flame twice.
 Scimitar.
 Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 13 (2d6 + 6) slashing damage plus 7 (2d6) fire damage.
 Hurl Flame.
 Ranged Spell Attack: +7 to hit, range 120 ft., one target.
 Hit: 17 (5d6) fire damage.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 310

 Ghost
 Medium undead, any alignment